Your business has a sales funnel, even if you don't know it!

 A sales pipeline represents the stages that sales reps lead a prospect through, in order to turn them into customers.
 A sales funnel adds a measurement angle to that roadmap - it offers a visual representation of the number of leads/ customers at every stage of the pipeline.

-There are 6 stages to a sales funnel:
+There are 6 stages of a sales funnel:

 - Awareness: Shout your product benefits from the rooftops.
 At this stage, the prospect becomes aware about your product for the first time and now you have the opportunity to tell them what your product is about.